 Dr. Douglas Miller Lawrason was born on the 29th of April, 1899 in Hamilton, Ontario.
-He was the eldest of 4 sons born to Thomas Douglas Lawrason and the former Jessie Gordon.
-His brothers were named Stuart, Gordon and Murray.
-His father worked in the textile industry.
+Dr. Lawrason was the eldest of 4 sons born to Thomas Douglas Lawrason and the former Jessie Gordon.
 Dr. Lawrason was named after his paternal grandfather.
+His father worked in the textile industry and his siblings were; Thomas “Stuart” Lawrason, Alexander “Gordon” Lawrason and William “Murray” Lawrason.
+In 1909, the Lawrason family resided at 163 Robinson Street in Hamilton.

 In 1937, Dr. and Mrs. Lawrason moved to Albuquerque, New Mexico.
 They resided at 309 Carlisle Avenue.
-Dr. Lawrason worked as a pathologist at the St Joseph’s Sanitarium.
+Dr. Lawrason worked as a pathologist at St. Joseph’s Sanitarium.
 Dr. and Mrs. Lawrason applied for permanent residence status in Albuquerque in 1942.
 That same year Dr Lawrason was drafted by the United States Army.
-After his discharge, Dr. and Mrs. Lawrason left the United States and moved back to Canada and settled in Chatham.
-An article appears in the Albuquerque Journal on the 22nd of June, 1944 advising that Dr. Lawrason was formerly on staff at St Joseph’s Hospital and had been working in the laboratory and the x-ray department.
+An article appeared in the Albuquerque Journal on the 22nd of June, 1944 advising that Dr. Lawrason was formerly on staff at St Joseph’s Hospital and had been working in the laboratory and the x-ray department.